ridvandemir/detection-lab2/README.md

 Tools Used

 - Splunk for log ingestion and analysis.
-- Suricata for capturing network traffic.
+- Suricata for capturing network anomalies.
 - Kali Linux and Atomic Red Team to create telemetry in Splunk.

 Network Diagram